Jacqueline Airamé at work in her garden in Mariposa, CA (date unknown)

 The developers had given the Mendershausens one week to salvage whatever was left of the Airamé garden.

-The Mendershausens hoped some of the pieces could be placed in Mariposa as public art, but the larger pieces—a griffin, a couple of horses and two large cats, among others—were too heavy to move without special equipment.
-They weren’t sure they’d be able to manage it, “and the blue, mosaic hillside has already been bulldozed - most of it, anyway,” Ann told me.
+Ann and her husband hoped some of the pieces could be placed in Mariposa as public art.
+But the larger pieces—a griffin, a couple of horses and two large cats, among others—were too heavy to move without special equipment.
+They weren’t sure they’d be able to manage it, “and the blue mosaic hillside has already been bulldozed,” Ann told me.

-Two days later, on a February morning, I was on my way to Mariposa in a cold drizzle.
-As I drove east on 580 the gray skies gave way to patches of blue.
-The hills of Altamont Pass had already turned green and further east, I noticed a tentative green carpet appearing in the bare almond orchards along highway 132.
+Two days later, on a cold, wet February morning, I was on my way to Mariposa.
+As I drove east on Hwy.
+580 gray skies gave way to patches of blue.
+The hills of Altamont Pass had already turned green and further east, a tentative green carpet was appearng under the bare almond orchards along highway 132.

-A few miles out of Merced, a sign—“Fruit Basket”—caught my eye and I pulled over to stretch my legs.
-I'd get an apple and maybe some cashews.
-I couldn't help notice a long line of old farm equipment bordering the parking area.
-Hmm...
+A few miles east of Merced, a sign—“Fruit Basket”—caught my eye and I pulled over to stretch my legs and get a snack.
+A long line of rusted old farm equipment bordered a large parking area.

-Once inside the spare, utilitarian building, I was surprised.
+Stepping through the door, I found myself in a spacious, utilitarian room that was virtually empty.
 "Where's the fruit?"
 I asked a middle-aged woman sitting behind a counter.

 “This time of year, there’s not much,” she said.